JohnVillalovos/greentreesnakes/nodes.rst

    All of these nodes were added.
 See :ref:`the What's New notes <python:whatsnew-pep-492>` on the new syntax.

-.. class:: AsyncFunctionDef(name, args, body, decorator_list, returns)
+.. class:: AsyncFunctionDef(name, args, body, decorator_list, returns, type_comment)

    An ``async def`` function definition.
 Has the same fields as :class:`FunctionDef`.